Updated: 2 days ago

 Puff-it-up and step in style in this Liz Ogumbo puff-sleeve knee-length leather-dress.

-Visit our online shop for select pieces while stocks last.
+Visit my world of style for select pieces while stocks last.